 Before the alleged DWI offender is requested to submit to testing, the law enforcement officer is required to give certain information under Texas law about the penalties associated with a chemical testing refusal.

 Dallas DWI Test Refusal Lawyer

-If you have been charged with charged with a DWI offense after refusing to submit to chemical testing in Dallas, or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact The Law Offices of Richard C. McConathy.
+If you have been charged with a DWI offense after refusing to submit to chemical testing in Dallas, or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is knowledgeable in all areas of Dallas DWI defense and will make every effort to help you avoid the most serious penalties for your alleged offense.
-Call The Law Offices of Richard C. McConathy at (972) 233-5700 about your refusal to submit.
+Call Law Offices of Richard C. McConathy at (972) 233-5700 about your refusal to submit.